Performing your first at home hair colour: tips and tricks for how to dye your hair at home

 5. Do a patch test, 48 hours before

 So, how do you do a patch test?
 All you need to do is apply a tiny bit of the unmixed colourant cream behind your ear, (remove earrings), reseal the colourant cream and wait 48hrs without washing, covering or touching.
+You can follow the instructions seen in our patch test YouTube video here.
 If you don’t notice any skin reaction, you’re good to go!

 6. Practice damage control